caspermoller/micro/README.md

 # Micro Installer Script

-This script is designed to easily install the **Micro** text editor on various operating systems (macOS, Debian-based systems like Ubuntu, Arch, Fedora, and OpenSUSE), as well as download and configure the necessary settings that i like.
+This script is designed to easily install the **Micro** text editor on various operating systems (macOS, Debian-based systems like Ubuntu, Arch, Fedora, and OpenSUSE), as well as download and configure the necessary settings that I like.
 I may update the settings eventually.

 ## Disclaimer